communications-mining

 Key steps

-Note: The following guide describes the process for labelling a dataset that does not have sentiment analysis enabled.
+Note: The following guide describes the process for annotating a dataset that does not have sentiment analysis enabled.
 If you do have sentiment analysis enabled, the process is very similar, you just also select a positive or negative sentiment when applying each label, and you can use neutral label names where the sentiment denotes whether its the positive or negative version of that concept.
-See here for more details on labelling with sentiment analysis.
+See here for more details on annotating with sentiment analysis.

 1. Review each message in the cluster